NiharikaKapoor/Glowify/readme.md

-Here's a basic structure for the README file for your "Glowify" project:

----

 # Glowify - A Skin Care Website

 Glowify is a modern and sleek website designed to offer users an immersive experience in discovering the best skin care products, routines, and tips.
 Built with a focus on aesthetics and functionality, Glowify ensures users can easily navigate and explore the perfect regimen for their skin type.